kolluri-rk/PowerBI-Embedded-US-Government-Samples/README.md

 # Power BI Embedded for US Government cloud and embedding Q&A (for all tenant types)
-This demonstrates how to use Power BI embedded in US Goverment cloud and how to embed Q&A. This is an extended sample of Microsoft's **[App Owns Data](https://github.com/Microsoft/PowerBI-Developer-Samples)**.
+This demonstrates how to use Power BI embedded in US Government cloud and how to embed Q&A. This is an extended sample of Microsoft's **[App Owns Data](https://github.com/Microsoft/PowerBI-Developer-Samples)**.

 ## US Government power-bi embedded
 1. Follow the steps described in https://docs.microsoft.com/en-us/power-bi/developer/embedding-content.
 I have listed more links in credits section to refer.